Agape ready to take flight

 “This is the biggest response in the last five years,” Agape communications manager Abby Duncan said Thursday afternoon.

-Agape Flight is set to leave on its first mission to the devastated Bahamas early Friday morning with the first of what will be at least eight relief flights for the nonprofit.
+Agape Flight is set to leave on its first mission to the devastated Bahamas early this morning with the first of what will be at least eight relief flights for the nonprofit.

 Duncan said they will learn a lot from the first flight in terms of logistics and what is absolutely needed for the island country reeling from Hurricane Dorian.